rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 So, we briefly introduce how to test a function that can raise an error of type `E`.
 What if the function calls another function that can raise an error too?
 We should not depend on code that is outside the unit we're testing.
 At the end of the day, we focus on unit test.
 Let's see what're the available options.

-## Mocking the Raise DSL
+## 3. Mocking the Raise DSL

 When we're dealing with unit tests, and we depend on a component that is outside our unit under test, we have at least two choices: Fake objects and mocks.
 But, before going deep into the topic, let's prepare the playground.

 Let's say that we have the constraint that we can't have more than one portfolio per user.
 So, we need to check if the user already has a portfolio before creating a new one.
 If we want to use a hexagonal architecture pattern, the use should retrieve the information through an interface we call _a port_.
 To keep it simple, a port is a way for our business logic (or application) to be driven by or to drive external system, without depending directly from them.
 Okay, too much theory for today.
 Let's jump into the code.

-First, we now have a way for our use case to fail: A portfolio for a user may already exists.
+First, we now have a way for our use case to fail: A portfolio for a user may already exist.
 So, we need to add a new error:

 ```kotlin
 sealed interface DomainError {